 On entry to the school each child's attainment will be assessed.
 This will help to inform the school of a child's aptitude, level of ability and attainment, and will be used to improve continuity in learning.
 When a child transfers from another school their school records are requested.
-If the child has special educational needs the current SENCO will speak to the SENCO from the previous setting.
+If the child has special educational needs the current SENDCO will speak to the SENDCO from the previous setting.
 All SEND records are then transferred.
 These records are used to:

-- Provide starting points for an appropriate curriculum. - Identify the need for support within the class. - Assess learning needs. - Ensure on-going observations/assessments provide regular feedback on achievements and experiences. - For planning next steps in learning. - Involve parents in a joint home-school learning approach.
+- Provide starting points for an appropriate curriculum - Identify the need for support within the class - Assess learning needs - Ensure on-going observations/assessments provide regular feedback on achievements and experiences - For planning next steps in learning - Involve parents in a joint home-school learning approach

 The teacher and SENDCO will meet with parents to discuss the needs of the child and provisions that will need to put into place.
-At times the Assistant Head of the phase will also attend.
+At times a member of the Senior Leadership Team will also attend.

-THE RANGE OF SEN PROVISION AT LYON PARK SCHOOL:
+THE RANGE OF SEND PROVISION AT LYON PARK SCHOOL:

-- Full-time education within class, following a differentiated or personalised curriculum. - Small group targeted interventions, in and out of class. - 1:1 support in and out of class. - 2 highly skilled teaching assistants to deliver speech and language therapy speech - West London Zone (2021-2023) - Sensory room

-Sensory circuit /trim trail
+- Full-time education within class, following a differentiated or personalised curriculum - Small group targeted interventions, in and out of class - 1:1 support in and out of class - 2 teaching assistants to deliver speech and language therapy - Sensory room - Sensory circuit /trim trail - Garden with resources to support emotional regulation out of class